taijusanagi/NFTBeats/docs/how-to-use.md

 ![api](./api.png)

-- Left side is exproler to build query
+- The left side is the explorer to build the query.
-- When you run the query, the result is displayed right side
+- When you run the query, the result is displayed right side.
-- Only limited queries are served in hackathon, please create PR for more data!
+- Only limited queries are served in the hackathon.
+Please create PR for more data!

 ### Docs